News from the Department (2016)

 - Michael Kelley and Matthew Knight's paper published in the Astrophysical Journal Letters (previously mentioned in an earlier news story) was picked up by "New Scientist" for an article on their website.

 - Dr. Li-Jen Chen and Dr. Shan Wang are co-authors on a new study out in Science that describes the first significant results from NASA's Magnetospheric Multiscale (MMS) mission.
 The results provide an unprecedented look at the interaction between the magnetic fields of Earth and the sun, including the first direct and detailed observation of a phenomenon known as magnetic reconnection.
 Reconnection occurs when two opposing magnetic field lines break and reconnect with each other, releasing massive amounts of energy.
-For details, see the UMD Right Now news release.
+For details, see the UMD Right Now news release or CMNS release.

 - Dr. Francesco Tombesi and Dr. Hiroya Yamaguchi won Exceptional Scientific Achievement Medals, which are awarded for individual efforts that have resulted in a contribution of fundamental importance in their fields.
 Dr. Dan Gershman won an Early Career Public Achievement Medal, which is awarded to non-NASA employees who make a significant contribution in their field that directly contributes to NASA's mission.
 All three of them are assistant research scientists.